JosephSerUSP/Stillnight-Win3.1/doc/storyDoc.md

 Yukio: Another summoner.
 At some point during the game, the both of you fight.
 Both a reference to the original summoner from the first Megami Tensei game, as well as the grandfather to the real life person who inspired Laura.
-It's possible for him to join the party in a specific quest.
+During one specific instance, he can join as a Guest party member.
 His summons are a special passive and aren't included in the party - they shield him from direct damage and act on his behalf.

 Daphne: First found on the 4th floor of the dungeon. ????
 A stub.